UKHomeOffice/aspel-workspace/packages/asl-public-api/README.md

 ### Database setup

 Scripts for setting up a local database with dev data are available in the [`asl-schema` project](https://github.com/ukhomeoffice/asl-schema).
 First clone that repo and install the dependencies.
-Then run the following commands:
+Then run the following commands in the schema project directory:

 To setup the inital table schemas: